• Home

 1) Underwrite Your Own Risk

 I agree with Mr. Broome that if you ‘originate to hold’ you are better off if you are stuck holding.
-And if you are participating with another bank, and they have done the initial underwriting, you still need to underwrite it yourself.
+If you are participating with another bank, and they have done the initial underwriting, you still need to underwrite it yourself.

 If you are underwriting for a secondary market, as is the case with Fannie Mae residential mortgages, be sure you understand their guidelines so you can underwrite a qualifying loan.